wiffin/notetaker/README.md

 ## Installation

-click on the the deployed link below to be brought to the notetaker website. https://evening-beach-00467.herokuapp.com/
+click on the the deployed link below to be brought to the notetaker website. <br />
+https://evening-beach-00467.herokuapp.com/

 ## Usage